gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 How do I add code snippets?
 ----------------------

 You can use either two `` to delineate small segments of RST code or the ".. code::" tag to add indented code blocks.
-Check the figure instructions for an example!
+Check the figure instructions above for an example!

 Questions?
 ##########